Free fermions under adaptive quantum dynamics: Numerical Results

 We begin by fixing the feedback rate $r=1$, and explore how the properties of the system change upon varying the measurement rate $p$.
 We find two distinct scaling behaviors of the subsystem entanglement entropy $S^{(2)}_A$, as shown in \cref{fig:ents}.
 For small $p$, we find that a logarithmic scaling form

 is obeyed, with $\alpha$ being a $p$-dependent parameter.
 As we increase $p$ beyond a critical value of approximately $p_c \approx 0.26$, we find that the entanglement entropy no longer depends on the size of the subsystem.
-Instead, it converges to a constant value, indicating the transition into the so-called ··area-law" phase.
+Instead, it converges to a constant value, indicating the transition into the so-called ``area-law" phase.
 In this phase, the entanglement entropy, asymptotically, scales as $\mathcal{O}(1)$.
 This scaling behavior is consistent with studies on monitored free fermion dynamics, which have also identified the absence of a volume-law phase for finite $p$ \cite{10.21468/SciPostPhys.7.2.024,Alberton_2021,PhysRevResearch.2.033017}.
 To distinguish this critical measurement rate from others explored later, we denote it as $p^{EE}_c$.

 Next, we consider the scenario where $r<1$.
-Interestingly, we numerically find that the entanglement transition, characterized by $p_c^{EE}$, remains insensitive to the value of $r$.
+Interestingly, we numerically find that the entanglement transition, characterized by $p_c^{EE}$, remains insensitive to the value of $r$ (\cref{fig:ents_r}).
 In other words, changing the feedback rate does not affect the critical measurement rate for the entanglement transition.
+Disregarding the classical flags for the moment, the application of SWAP gate between two sites, following projective measurements on those sites, does not change the entanglement of a wavefunction since, ultimately, the two sites undergoing a SWAP both host product states.
+It is less trivial to explain why the deactivation of sites via the classical flags appears to have no bearing on the MIPT.
+We return to this at the end of \cref{sec:C_Map}.